 Where has this team been?
 The Aggie offense was efficient in moving the ball against one of the top defenses in the league in Air Force.
 Air Force had a difficult time containing Aggie quarterback Cooper Legas.
 Legas’ ability to extend plays with his feet made the difference in this game.
 Will this win be enough to get the Aggies back on track?

 For the second straight week, the Broncos were dominant in the second half.
 The two-headed monster of running backs George Holani and Ashton Jeanty each carried the rock for over 100 yards, and the Bronco offense carried the ball for over 300 yards for the second consecutive week.

 This game was tighter than the final score indicates.
 But the Cowboys were able to march down to New Mexico and leave with a victory, keeping their hopes of a Mountain Division Championship alive.
 The Cowboy offense wasn’t great, but it was good enough.
 The Wyoming defense came up huge, shutting the Lobos out in the second half.

 The Rams may have won, but this game just felt downright dirty.
 Nevada’s fans, players, and coaches all showed major animosity toward former coach Jay Norvell.
 The Rams offense was inept for the majority of this contest.
 Their only two touchdowns came on the defensive side of the ball, and the game winning kick came after a running into the kicker penalty.
 I’m sure Colorado State fans are happy to get in the win column, but this team proved nothing this past weekend.

 San Diego State

-That’s it for this edition of “The Good, the Bad, the Ugly.”
-What were some moments from this past week that stood out to you?
+Which performances from this past weekend stood out to you?
 Leave your thoughts in the comments below.